ClementBobin/obsidian/apps/scalar/Scalar Integration.md

 ## ⚖️ Security and Ethical Considerations

+> [!warning]
-When using Scalar, always ensure you follow best practices for authentication, authorization, and data security.
+> When using Scalar, always ensure you follow best practices for authentication, authorization, and data security.
 Ensure your API specifications and documentation adhere to privacy regulations and security standards.

+- **Authentication**: Use secure methods such as OAuth or JWT for authentication.

+- **Authorization**: Implement granular permissions for API access.

+- **Data Privacy**: Ensure sensitive data is encrypted and stored securely.

 ---